Keyboard shortcuts

 When to use each:

-• Groth16 (QAP): When proof size is the dominant constraint.
-On-chain verification on Ethereum costs gas proportional to proof size, making Groth16’s 128-byte proofs attractive despite the circuit-specific setup.
-Use when your circuit is stable and you can afford a trusted ceremony.
+• When proof size matters most: Use QAP-based systems (Groth16, BCTV14, Pinocchio).
+On-chain verification on Ethereum costs gas proportional to proof size, making Groth16’s ~200-byte proofs attractive despite the circuit-specific setup.
+Groth16 is the most optimized of this family and dominates in practice.

-• Spartan / sum-check systems: When prover time matters most.
+• When prover time matters most: Use Spartan or other sum-check systems.
 The $O(N)$ prover (vs $O(N \log N)$ for FFT-based systems) becomes significant at scale.
 Transparent setup avoids trust assumptions entirely.
 Natural fit for recursive composition and folding schemes (Nova, HyperNova).
 The tradeoff: larger proofs and more expensive verification.

 PLONKish Arithmetization

 R1CS isn’t the only way to encode computations.
-PLONKish takes a fundamentally different approach, one that’s become so influential it dominates modern ZK applications.
+PLONKish takes a fundamentally different approach, one that has become widely adopted in production ZK systems.

 Historical context: PLONK (Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge) was introduced by Gabizon, Williamson, and Ciobotaru in 2019.
 It addressed Groth16’s main limitation, circuit-specific trusted setup, by providing a universal setup: one ceremony works for any circuit up to a given size.
 PLONK spawned a family of “PLONKish” systems (Halo 2, Plonky2, HyperPlonk) that now power most production ZK applications.